aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

 ### **Step 4**: Wait for PyPI Update ✅
 - Allow time for PyPI to process and distribute the new package
-- Usually takes 1-5 minutes
+- Usually takes 20 seconds

 ### **Step 5**: Package Upgrade ✅
 - `pipx upgrade minecraft-datapack-language`